Umeboshi: Production

 The central area of Wakayama prefecture is known throughout Japan for the quantity and quality of its ume and umeboshi.
 The town of Minabe, Wakayama, in particular, grows more ume and produces more umeboshi than any other town in Japan.

 Umeboshi are traditionally made by harvesting ume fruit when they ripen around June and packing them in barrels with 20% salt per weight of fruit.
 The salt extracts juice, which the ume then soak in for about two weeks.
 This salty, sour liquid is marketed as umezu (梅酢; often calqued as 'ume vinegar', although it is not a true vinegar.)

 Many varieties of umeboshi sold on the market are desalinated to a certain extent and re-soaked in a flavoring liquid.
-They are sometimes dyed red using purple perilla herbs (called akajiso) or flavoured with katsuobushi, kombu or even sweetened with honey.
+They are sometimes dyed red using purple perilla herbs (called akajiso) or flavored with katsuobushi, kombu or sweetened with honey.
 Because these flavored varieties end up at 3% to 15% salt content, they usually contain a natural or artificial preservative to extend shelf life.
 Natural preservatives include vinegar, alcohol and vitamin B1.